JoniHaarala/Inmo-api/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

 ## API Reference
-- A continuacion se propone la documentacion para acceder a la API y a sus funcionalidades
+Spanish: A continuacion se propone la documentacion para acceder a la API y a sus funcionalidades
-- The following is the proposed documentation for accessing the API and its functionalities
+English: The following is the proposed documentation for accessing the API and its functionalities

 ### Para Factura